Hard Disk Drives (HDD)

 overwrite all of the data on a hard drive including the HPA (Host Protected Area).
 Once a hard drive has been erased with a program that utilizes

-Secure Erase firmware commands, no file recovery program, partition recovery program, or other data recovery method will be able to extract data
+Secure Erase firmware commands, no file recovery program, partition recovery program, or other data recovery method will be able to extract data from the drive.

 Note: Secure Erase, or really any data sanitization method, is not the same as sending files to your computer's Recycle Bin or trash.
 The former will "permanently" delete files, whereas the latter only moves the data to a location that's

 easy to flush away from the system (and just as easy to recover).
-You can read more about data wipe methods through that data sanitization link above.

 Secure Erase Wipe Method